arturwojnar/blog/articles/architecture-the-bad-parts.md

 }
 ```

-The `Alert` class is a `TypeORM` entity.
-It contains a few _static_ methods that encapsulate the business logic to be used in a related service.
+The `Alert` class is a *TypeORM* entity.
+It contains a few `static` methods that encapsulate the business logic to be used in a related service.
 **Basically, the goal is to find the three most recent measurement pairs that triggered small alerts.** If those exist, then a big alert should be raised. 🎯

-Now, see how the `services/AlertService` has been implemented: 👇
+Now, see how `services/AlertService` has been implemented: 👇

 ```ts
 import { AlertRepository } from '../repositories/AlertRepository.js'